 - After the great success of Nova Music Opera’s double-bill at the 2013 Festival, the company return again in 2014 with another chamber opera double-bill – Airborne by Cecilia McDowall (drawn from the diaries and logbooks from World War I, this follows the story of a young pilot in the Royal Flying Corps and his poignant love for the young girl he left behind him) and Prometheus Drowned by Stephen McNeff (the strange story of the death of the poet Shelley, who ventured out to sea in a sailing boat in Italy and was never seen again).

-- The 2014 Presteigne October Tour will be undertaken by the clarinet and piano team of Kate Romano and Richard Uttley, with concerts already arranged in Birmingham, Bristol and Cheltenham.
+- The 2014 Presteigne October Tour will be undertaken by the clarinet and piano team of Kate Romano and Richard Uttley, with lunchtime recitals arranged in Birmingham, Bristol and Cheltenham.

 As usual there will be plenty of supporting events including exhibitions, talks, poetry and very much more.

-- Artists for 2014 include: the Leonore Piano Trio, the Cavaleri Quartet, Benjamin Nabarro (violin), Gemma Rosefield (cello), Richard Uttley (piano), Ilid Joines (oboe), Kate Romano (clarinet), Clare McCaldin (mezzo-soprano), Christopher Foster (bass-baritone), Chris Hopkins (piano), Rachel Wick (harp), the Joyful Company of Singers under their director Peter Broadbent, together with the Presteigne Festival Orchestra under Artistic Director, George Vass.
+- Artists for 2014 include: the Leonore Piano Trio, the Cavaleri Quartet, Benjamin Nabarro (violin), Gemma Rosefield (cello), Richard Uttley (piano), Ilid Jones (oboe), Kate Romano (clarinet), Juliette Bausor (flute), Sally Pryce (harp), Rachel Nicholls (soprano), Clare McCaldin (mezzo-soprano), Christopher Foster (bass-baritone), Chris Hopkins (piano), the Joyful Company of Singers under their director Peter Broadbent, together with the Presteigne Festival Orchestra under Artistic Director, George Vass.

 The full programme will be available on the website at the end of April 2014, when free brochures will be available from: